Twitter Hack: 400 million records stolen?

 The user published the following text in the forum (the text was freely translated, e-mail names and links were removed).

-“Hello dear injured users
+“Hello dear affected users

 i am selling the data of +400 million twitter users that was leaked via a security breach, this data is completely private and it includes emails and phone numbers of celebrities, politicians, corporations, regular users and a lot of original and special usernames.